The Cow (1969 film): Analysis

 The movie is very well-known because of its psychological and social criticisms.
 There are several psychological messages behind the main character’s delusion of being a cow.
 It opens up Marx's theory of alienation and social alienation and describes how the main character loses himself in the struggle of finding his cow which is his most valuable property.
 It reveals how much Masht Hassan and his family’s life is depended on the cow both economically and emotionally that Masht Hassan cannot handle the situation logically.

-The movie depicts a very superstitious society in which people believe in an ultimate ultra-mundane power which will save them from the devil, the eternal enemy of mankind.
-The shadows of this illusion (enemy illusion) are to the extent that the people having a sense of paranoia and are always ready to confront the conspiracy of their enemies.
+The movie depicts a very superstitious society in which people believe in an ultimate ultra-mundane power which will save them from the devil, the eternal enemy of humankind.
+The shadows of this illusion (enemy illusion) are to the extent that the people have a sense of paranoia and are always ready to confront the conspiracy of their enemies.
 In such a society, women have no significant role apart from being good wives and mothers who are expected to follow the social norm and be a typical Iranian woman.